kianjoo/TechChallenge/README.md

 # Containerizing release with Docker
-For this release, you must have Docker installed and running for this sample to work.
+For this release, Docker must be installed and running for this sample to work.
 Additionally, only Linux-x64 containers are supported.

 #add a reference to a (temporary) package that creates the container
 1. dotnet add package Microsoft.NET.Build.Containers